markd2/RandomLearning/Music/dance-music.md

   - ignore the bass, concentrae on the high frequency instruments
   - try to sample out of context of the original record
   - sample a little more than intended for the Stockhausen Effect

+### Transients

+1176 compressor on a rock drum.
+The FET tends to clamp donw and distort the transient, adds punch, and brings snare to the front of the mix.

+Transient engery can move the sound forward (or back) in the mix